roman-milk/roman-milk.github.io/becoming-a-slut-husband-tony.md

+===

- ****** Becoming A Slut Husband: Tony (2) ****** byJust_Plain_Bob© She met me at the door with an intense kiss and then she pulled me along to the bedroom.
+She met me at the door with an intense kiss and then she pulled me along to the bedroom.
 She pushed me back on the bed and fumbled with my zipper and my belt and then she pulled my pants all the way off me.
 Her hand took hold of my erection and she bent her head and kissed and licked the head of it before taking it into her mouth.
 She wrapped her lips tightly around my dick and then she gave me the blow job of dreams.
 She worked on my cock with her mouth and her hands played with my balls until I couldn't hold back any longer and I let it go.
 She swallowed every last drop and then lifted her head, smiled at me and said:

  "Did you like that?"